Best Hosting for Astro Sites in 2026: Tested Options for Every Budget

 Does Astro need a special hosting provider?

-No. Astro's static output is plain HTML, CSS, and JS files — it runs on any web server.
+No. Astro's static output is plain HTML, CSS, and JS files.
+It runs on any web server.
 You can host it on Cloudflare Pages, Vercel, Netlify, a VPS with Nginx, an S3 bucket, or any static file host.
-There's nothing proprietary about the output.
+There is nothing proprietary about the output.

 What's the difference between Vercel and Netlify for Astro?